paplauskis/url-shortener/README.md

 ## Overview

 The URL Shortener API is a backend service for generating short URLs, managing URL data, and tracking access logs.
-Built with ASP.NET Core, this API supports URL redirection, click tracking, and detailed statistics for URL usage.
+API supports URL redirection, click tracking, and detailed statistics for URL usage.

 ## Features